Board of Advisors

 Ballard Spahr LLP

-Raymond Truitt is a partner in the real estate department at Ballard Spahr LLP, a national law firm with more than 500 attorneys in 13 offices practicing in litigation, business and finance, real estate, intellectual property, and public finance.
+Raymond Truitt is a member of the real estate department of Ballard Spahr LLP, a national law firm with more than 600 attorneys in 15 offices practicing in litigation, business transactions, finance, real estate, and intellectual property.
 He concentrates his practice in commercial real estate financing, leasing, development, and restructuring.
-Truitt is also Ballard Spahr's managing partner, finance and operations.
+Truitt also served as Ballard Spahr's managing partner for over 12 years.
 Truitt graduated with a B.A. in political Science from Loyola College in Maryland (now Loyola University Maryland) and holds a J.D. from University of Virginia School of Law.
-He is a member of the American Bar Association and the Maryland Bar Association, and he has served as an adjunct faculty member at both the University of Baltimore Law School and Johns Hopkins University.
+He is a fellow of the American College of Real Estate Lawyers and a member of the Maryland Bar Association, and he has served as an adjunct faculty member at both the University of Baltimore Law School and Johns Hopkins University.
 Truitt and his wife, Mary Tilghman, live in Baltimore, MD, and have three children—Elizabeth, John, and Katherine.

 Stephen P. Auvil, '88